decentra-co-in/wildbird-token/README.md

 **ICO**: Buy WildBird Tokens now directly at https://waves.exchange.
 This initial funding will be helpful to us, to expand our reach.
 Initial WildBird token price is 0.007USD (0.001 WAVES) per token.
 You can buy directly at waves.exchange.
 Details here... https://cryptochain.substack.com/p/wildbird-token-ico-and-airdrop

+**GIVEAWAY**: Refugees and Transgenders can contact us by email with proper documentation, for Free WildBird Tokens.
+Later, you can sell at waves.exchange or hold for better price.

 **AIRDROP**: Share following message in your social media accounts.
 Send screenshots with your WAVES wallet address and receive 1,000 Free WildBird Tokens.
 (Equals $7)

 *"WILDBIRD Token ICO: Buy WildBird for launch price 0.007 USD (0.001 Waves), at https://waves.exchange.
 Buy and support Refugees and Transgenders.
 Visit https://wildbird.decentra.co.in to download wallet."*

 **Team WildBird**
 *https://wildbird.decentra.co.in*